Become a Proofreader with No Experience (A 10-Step Guide)

 7) Consider Volunteering to Get Experience

-After you acquire a solid set of proofreading skills, you’ll want to continue to get more practice.
+After you acquire a solid set of proofreading skills, it’s important to continue practicing.

 Proofread Anywhere recommends that students get experience by joining Distributed Proofreaders.